1npo/nwsc/README.md

 ---

+> [!WARNING]
-*Under active development as of July 2024.
-This message will be removed when the project reaches a MVP state.*
+> Under active development as of July 2024.
+This warning will be removed when the project reaches a MVP state.

 *Add badges here*